South Lawn: Children's garden

 The children's garden is located between the tennis court and basketball court to the south-west area of the property.
 The garden was a gift to the White House in 1968 from President Johnson and his wife.
 The garden supplies a secluded location for children to play in private.
 The garden features a goldfish pond in the sitting area.
 Footprints and handprints of various President's children and grandchildren are embedded in various stones making up the walkway.

 Helicopter landing area

 The south lawn provides space for the president's helicopter, Marine One, to land directly on the White House grounds.
 The helicopter will take off and land in the grassy area directly south of the main residence.
 For aesthetic reasons, the lawn does not contain a full helipad, but rather three removable aluminum discs which accommodate the helicopter's individual landing gear.

 1974 White House helicopter incident

 The climax of the 1974 White House helicopter incident occurred on the South Lawn.

 Running track

-President Clinton had a quarter-mile long jogging track installed during his presidency in 1993.
+President Clinton had a quarter-mile (0.4 km) long jogging track installed during his presidency in 1993.
 An avid runner, Clinton would regularly want to go on runs, but his doing so greatly disrupted Washington traffic; thus the track was built adjacent to the South Lawn driveway.
 At a distance, its spongy surface is virtually indistinguishable from the driveway's asphalt.